Recognising and reporting changes in residents' health: an education and training package for aged care facility staff

 The Australian Centre for Evidence Based Aged Care (ACEBAC) at La Trobe University, Melbourne, is an internationally recognised leader in evidence based aged care.
 ACEBAC has a wealth of experience developing, identifying and promoting the dissemination and integration of evidence into aged care practice.

-The content of the package can be provided on either:
+The content of the package will be provided on both:

 How do I purchase this education and training package?